April 22, 2012

 hardlink 0.2 RC1 released

 I have just released version 0.2 RC1 of my hardlink program.
 Compared to the 0.1.X series, the program has been rewritten in C, as Python was to memory-hungry for people with millions of files.
 The new program uses almost the same algorithm and has almost completely the same bugs as the old version.
 The code should be portable to all UNIX-like platforms supporting nftw().
-I have tested the code on Debian, FreeBSD 9, and Minix 3. ...
+I have tested the code on Debian, FreeBSD 9, and Minix 3.2.
+For storing path names, it uses a flexible array member on C99 compilers, a zero-length-array on GNU compilers, and a array of length 1 on all other compilers (which should work everywhere as far as I heard). ...
 Read more 》

 January 24, 2012